 Bunion removal is when doctors use surgery to remove a bony bump, or bunion, that forms at the base of the big toe.
 People may require bunion removal if other treatments do not bring relief.
 It is usually successful.

 Bunions can cause intense pain and may increase the risk of other foot problems.
-Research estimates that up to 23 percent of adults between the ages of 18 and 65 and 35 percent of people over 65 have bunions.

 Surgery aims to: